oclif/oclif.github.io/docs/hooks.md

 * `jit_plugin_not_installed` - runs if a command from a [JIT plugin](./jit_plugins.md) is executed but the plugin isn't installed yet.
 See Salesforce CLI's [implementation](https://github.com/salesforcecli/plugin-trust/blob/main/src/hooks/jitPluginInstall.ts).
 * `preparse` - runs before flags and args are parsed and validated.
 Useful if you need to manipulate the input.
 See Salesforce CLI's [implementation](https://github.com/salesforcecli/cli/blob/main/src/hooks/preparse.ts).
 This can only be implemented by the root CLI.
 * `postrun` - runs after the command only if the command finishes with no error
+* `finally` - runs after the command finishes, regardless of the command's exit status

 ## Custom Events